Benin Bronzes: Digital Benin online platform

-In November 2022, ARTnews magazine and other media reported that the Digital Benin online database had been created by a number of museums, including both experts from Nigeria (National Museum Lagos and Benin City National Museum) as well as from other African and Western institutions.
-Digital Benin lists 131 institutions from 20 countries with Benin cultural heritage in their collections.
-This new online platform allows visitors to learn about the specifications, location and provenance of more than 5,000 African artifacts, including maps, high-resolution images, and the title of the works in English and Edo languages.
+In November 2022, the Digital Benin online database was launched with support from a number of African and Western museums.
+Digital Benin lists over 130 institutions in 20 countries with Benin cultural heritage in their collections.
+The site displays information about the specifications, location, and provenance of more than 5,000 artefacts, including maps, high-resolution images, and titles of the works in English and Edo.